Pricing

 • You make Customer aware of Competitor

-• Competitor will notice: You invite them to match or retaliate
+• Competitor may notice: You invite them to match or retaliate

 • Better to price-compare vs. unnamed/generic competitor